tozti/tozti/docs/dev/store.rst

 A relationship is a way to create a directed and tagged link between two resources.
 Relationships can be *to-one* (resp. *to-many*) in which case they link to one (resp. a sequence) of other resources.
-Practicaly, a *resource object* is a JSON object with the following properties (beware, here we diverge a little from the `JSON API spec <jsonapi rel>`_):
+Practically, a *resource object* is a JSON object with the following properties (beware, here we diverge a little from the `JSON API spec <jsonapi rel>`_):